-Picture the classic 19th-century museum, a palatial neo-Classical edifice overflowing with exotic treasure and thought-provoking works...
+Picture the classic 19th-century museum, a palatial neoclassical edifice overflowing with exotic treasure and thought-provoking works of...

 If you make it past the notorious face control at Munich's premier late spot, you'll encounter a crowd of Bundesliga reserve players,...

-Another hint of Asia awaits at the Japanisches Teehaus, right by an idyllic duck pond.
-The best time to come is for an authentic tea...
+A hint of Asia in the Englischer Garten awaits at the Japanisches Teehaus, right by an idyllic duck pond.

 Lerchenfeldstrasse 2 · interesting places nearby

 Archäologische Staatssammlung information

 Turns out Bavaria has been a popular place of residence for 120,000 years.
 Prehistoric Stone Age people came first, then the Romans, the Celts and finally various Germanic tribes.
 The Archäologische Staatssammlung opens up a window on these long-gone civilisations with cult objects, floor mosaics, jewellery, medical equipment and scores of other items.